Written by Craig D. Robins, Esq.

 Adversary Proceedings.
 Even what appears to be the simplest Chapter 7 consumer bankruptcy filing may result in an adversary proceeding which is basically a federal lawsuit brought within a pending bankruptcy proceeding.
 The Bankruptcy Rules provide that certain contested matters in bankruptcy proceedings must be litigated in this way.
 Bankruptcy Rule 7001 sets forth ten such matters.
-They include objections to discharge; determination of the validity, dosage priority, viagra or extent of a lien or interest in property of the estate; actions to recover property of the estate; and proceedings to sell property in which the debtor is only a part owner.
+They include objections to discharge; determination of the validity, priority, or extent of a lien or interest in property of the estate; actions to recover property of the estate; and proceedings to sell property in which the debtor is only a part owner.
 Bankruptcy Rule 7001 et. seq., sets forth all of the rules applicable to adversary proceedings.

 Proceedings to Determine The Dischargeability of a Debt.
 These are by far the most common adversary proceedings that the consumer bankruptcy practitioner may encounter.
 With the proliferation of consumers seeking to discharge credit card debt through bankruptcy, many credit card companies, banks and other lenders are actively reviewing petitions and credit usage histories to determine if the debtor obtained the debt by way of any fraudulent or improper means.
 Under code section 523, a creditor can contest the dischargeability of a particular debt that was incurred through false pretenses, fraud, use of false financial statements, embezzlement, or larceny.